 A few special personnel cards, such as Sons of Mogh and The Trois, have two individual personnel printed on the same card.
-The individuals on a dual-personnel card have a linked destiny: what happens to one usually happens to the other.
+They count as two personnel, but the individuals on a dual-personnel card have a linked destiny: what happens to one usually happens to the other.